ClementTsang/Transcripter/TranscripterUI/README.md

 # TranscripterUI

 The UI portion of the Transcripter program.
+Written with Avalonia.

 ## Credits